fdcl-gwu/uav/README.md

-# UAV
+# UAV Workspace
+This repository contains all the ROS source developed for UAV.
-This is for modularized version derived from odroid_node
+(This is for modularized version derived from odroid_node)